philiptaylor/vulkan-sync/README.md

 TODO: by-region memory dependencies.

 TODO: cases where a stage in a command can be coherent with itself (Coherent in shaders, color attachment reads/writes, etc).

+### TODO

+Transitions: The spec says:

+> Layout transitions that are performed via image memory barriers are automatically ordered against other layout transitions, including those that occur as part of a render pass instance.

+but I have no idea what that even means?

+Fences

+Semaphores

+Host events

+Host accesses

+QueueSubmit guarantees

+Semaphores, fences, events: be clear about how they're referring to the object at the time the command is executed (it might get deleted later)

+...